Young has 43 points, Hawks end Suns’ 11-game winning streak

 The Suns’ second winning streak of more than 10 games this season included eight games on the road.
 They set a franchise record with 18 consecutive wins from Oct.
 30 to Dec.
 2, including a 121-117 home victory over the Hawks on Nov.
 6.

-A layup Booker trimmed Atlanta’s lead to 108-101 before John Collins answered with jams on back-to-back possessions to push the lead to 11 points and force a Phoenix timeout.
+Booker’s layup trimmed Atlanta’s lead to 108-101 before John Collins answered with jams on back-to-back possessions to push the lead to 11 points and force a Phoenix timeout.

-Huerter had help in the Hawks’ long-range shooting.
-Atlanta made 11 of 20 3s in the first half for a 64-61 lead at the break.
-Young set up a jam by John Collins for the Hawks’ last basket of the half.

 Thanks in part to a scoring flurry from Young, the Suns were not given the opportunity to test their 31-0 record when leading after three quarters.
-Young scored Atlanta’s last 12 points of the third as the Hawks took a 100-91 lead into the final period.
+Young scored Atlanta’s last 12 points of the third.

 Young sank two 3-pointers and had another basket following a steal of Booker’s pass in the hot streak.